-Residential Treatment Program
+Casa's Residential Treatment Program

-The Residential program includes a variety of activities designed to support mental, physical, and emotional recovery.
+The Residential Program includes a variety of activities designed to support mental, physical, and emotional recovery.
 Group and individual therapy sessions explore boundaries, relapse triggers and practical relapse prevention techniques, women’s issues, family systems, anger management, codependent relationships, domestic violence, grief and safety.

-Treatment programs include:
+Treatment Programs include:

-To increase client awareness of the effects of drugs and alcohol on the brain.
 Clients study the brain and behaviors to understand the effects of drugs and alcohol on the body and the mind.
 Clients learn to recognize cross addictions and develop ways to avoid it.

 Co-Occurring Disorder Education and Treatment Benefits